ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Protocol on the corresponding request stream; see {{capsule-protocol}}.

-Note that while DATAGRAM capsules that are sent on a stream are reliably delivered in order, intermediaries can reencode DATAGRAM capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.
+Note that while DATAGRAM capsules that are sent on a stream are reliably delivered in order, intermediaries can re-encode DATAGRAM capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.